 Charlie Koenen has been beekeeping for 12 years in urban, suburban, and rural settings.
 He invented beepods-a vented top bar hive and manufactures them.
 He teaches folks how to keep bees in a gentler safer manner that is easier on the bees and easier for you.

 Heidi Krattiger is a constant gardener, forager, cook, and baker.
 She takes great pride in eating food found in the local region and preserving as much as possible for the winter.
 Over the past 7 years Heidi has worked, volunteered, or worker-shared at various farms around the state and in Canada.
 Her favorite crops to grow are garlic and greens.
+She is also a dedicated board member of the Driftless Folk School

 Jess Kreuger's experience comes together from a variety of disciplines.
 Jess has worked on and off as a doula & midwive's assistant since 2002.
 She is a mother, activist, herbalist and zine writer.
 She loves to make nourishing food, share meals, garden, and offer her skills in humble service.
 Jess lives in Viroqua with her two sons.